t-karasova/grs-samples-python/tutorial_filtering.md

 ```'(colorFamily: ANY("black"))'```

-To see the whole request with a filtering open **search_with_filtering.py**
+To see the whole request with filtering open **search_with_filtering.py**

-Run it in a terminal with a command:
+Run it in a terminal with the command:
 ```bash
 python search_with_filtering.py
 ```

-Now you can see the ```results[]``` has only items satisfied the filtering expression.
+Now you can see ```results[]``` has only items satisfied the filtering expression.

-Feel free to test filtering by textual field by yourself, right here in CloudShell environment.
+Feel free to test filtering by textual field yourself, right here in Cloud Shell environment.

 Just find the comment

 "# [TRY DIFFERENT FILTER EXPRESSIONS HERE:]"

-and change the filtering expression for something like this:
+and replace the filtering expression for something like this:

 ```
 filter = '(brands: ANY("Google"))'